Current COVID-19 Restrictions

 A Naturopathic Prospective on COVID-19

 As trained scientists, naturopathic doctors believe in the seriousness of this pandemic and the risks of COVID-19 to everyone all over the globe.
 We also believe that it is everyone’s responsibility to reduce this risk by following the current CDC recommendations on mask wearing and social distancing to protect yourself and everyone else.
-While infection rates dropping as more people have gotten vaccinated, we cannot let our guard down.
+While infection rates dropped as more people got vaccinated, we cannot let our guard down.
 This is especially true due to the new variants now found all over the world.
-It is important to remember that these new mutations will continue to occur as long as the virus is widely infecting people.
-The vaccines are beginning to help, but we are not out of the woods.
+It is important to remember that new mutations will continue to occur as long as the virus is widely infecting people.

 About the COVID-19 Vaccine

 For some people the general issue of vaccinations creates a lot of concern.
 This has led to misinformation about their risks from both sides of the debate.
 As a naturopathic doctor I have never been a “pro-vaxxer”, nor am I an “anti-vaxxer”.
 I have always looked at each vaccine and its use as a “risk vs. benefit” issue – the risk of the vaccine vs. the risk of the disease in a particular individual.
 For this disease there is no question in my mind that getting a vaccine to protect yourself, your loved ones, and our community from the COVID-19 virus (SARS-CoV-2 virus), with rare exception, is the right thing to do.
 I am impressed with the technology in the mRNA vaccines (the Pfizer and Moderna vaccines) and recommend them.
 I believe they are as safe as any other vaccine, and seem to be safer than previous vaccines.
-If you are pregnant consult with your obstetrician or midwife before getting a COVID vaccine.
+Being vaccinated against COVID-19 is not a guarantee against infection but it greatly reduces the potential of serious disease.

 It is also important to know that I have been able to help people with all kinds of viral infections, including recently COVID-19.
 However, preventing the infection is the best way to go.
 There is no guarantee that I can successfully treat you if you get COVID, but I can guarantee that you will be fine if you avoid getting infected.